Stitch (Lilo & Stitch): Stitch! (2008–2011, 2012, 2015)

-In the anime series Stitch!, Stitch seems to have reverted to his destructive nature and is first seen in the first episode being chased in a spaceship by Jumba and the authorities, ending up on Izayoi Island, a fictitious island in Japan's Ryukyu Islands.
+In the anime series Stitch!, which chronologically take place after event of Leroy & Stich, Stitch seems to have reverted to his destructive nature and is first seen in the first episode being chased in a spaceship by Jumba and the authorities, ending up on Izayoi Island, a fictitious island in Japan's Ryukyu Islands.
 On the island, Stitch gains a new human friend named Yuna Kamihara.

 In the first two seasons, produced by Madhouse, Stitch learns from Yuna and her grandmother about the Chitama Spiritual Stone, a large magical stone in the island's Chitama Forest that can grant the wish of anyone who performs 43 good deeds.
 Stitch desires to become "ruler of the universe" and sets out to have his wish granted.
 After they are joined by Jumba and Pleakley, the former creates a bracelet-like device called a "good deed counter" for Stitch to keep track of his good deeds as determined by the Spiritual Stone, with good deeds adding points on the counter and bad deeds subtracting points.
 Stitch and Yuna also meet and befriend various yōkai living on the island, including a red-haired yōkai named Kijimunaa.
 Stitch also reunites with many of his fellow experiments, especially his girlfriend Angel, and fights off against Hämsterviel, Gantu, and his "cousin" Reuben again.
 At the end of the anime's second season, ~The Mischievous Alien's Great Adventure~, he acquires the necessary 43 deeds when he saves the galaxy from a rogue experiment's doomsday device, but he chooses to live with Yuna forever instead of being the ruler of the universe.